ga-wdi-boston/rails-api-bdd/README.md

 You can push when you're done passing a feature.
 You should **always run your tests** before you commit/push your work.

-## Code Along: Write Article Features

 We'll start with a request spec.
 Request specs perform a similar job to `curl`: they emulate testing your API from the client's point-of-view.

-Fail request specs will drive creating routing specs.
+Failing request specs will drive creating routing specs.
 Routing specs will drive creating controller specs.
 Finally, controller specs will drive creating model specs.
 Once we have all these smaller tests (units) passing, the feature spec (request spec) should pass automatically!

 Let the tests tell you what to do next, and you'll never have to think about your next task.
 It helps us get in "the zone"!

 ![in-the-zone](https://cloud.githubusercontent.com/assets/388761/13177815/7ed80d26-d6e9-11e5-8cf8-56d896cd0fbe.gif)

+## Demo: `GET /articles` Request Spec

+## Code-along: `GET /articles` Routing Spec

+## Code-along: `articles#index` Controller Spec

+## Lab: Write `ArticlesController`

+## Code-along: `Article` Model Spec

+## Lab: Write `Article` Model

+## Lab: Run the Specs

+## Lab: `GET /articles/:id` Request Spec

+## Lab: `GET /articles/:id` Routing Spec

+## Lab: `articles#show` Controller Spec

-## Lab: Write Comment Features
+## Lab: Write `articles#show`

-Pair with a partner to create another resource (Comments) together using the testing process demo'ed by the instructor.
-Comments should be a CRUD resource (seven controller actions, five feature scenarios).
-Write your features one at a time, and use failing features to drive unit tests.
-Use failing unit tests to drive code.
-As you pass units, evenutally the feature will pass; this means you can write your next feature.
-Continue until all your features and units are written and passing (approximately 40 tests comments).

 ## Bonus Challenge

-If you're looking for extra challenge or practice once you've completed the above, try the following:

--   Create a voting feature for articles using outside-in testing.
+If you're looking for extra challenge or practice once you've completed the above, create a voting feature for articles using outside-in testing.

 This will likely be a modification of a resource (rather than creating a new resource) with different controller actions than you're used to (perhaps a `up` and `down` actions instead of `show` or `index`).
 Think about what it means to vote something, and how you might test it.
 Start by sketching out page flow on paper.
 Try to outline your work at a high level before you start testind and coding.

--   Make comments have many comments.
-Comments can be nested, or `Comment has_many :comments`.
--   Implement voting on **both** comments and articles.

 ## Additional Resources